 Sometimes other drivers might be causing this problem to appear, and in order to fix the issue, it’s advised to update all drivers on your PC.
 Once you update all your drivers, the issue should be resolved.

-If this method doesn’t work or you do not have the necessary computer skills to update/fix the drivers manually from the manufacture’s website, we strongly suggest to do it automatically by using Tweakbit’s Driver Updater tool.
-This tool is approved by Microsoft and Norton Antivirus.
-After several tests, our team concluded that this is the best automatized solution.
-Below you can find a quick guide how to do it.
+If this method doesn’t work or you do not have the necessary computer skills to update/fix the drivers manually from the manufacturer’s website, we strongly suggest doing it automatically by using a dedicated tool.

 - Press Windows Key + X and choose Command Prompt (Admin) from the menu.
 If Command Prompt isn’t available, you can use PowerShell (Admin) instead.